LorenzoZarantonello/mig/testplans/spid-cie-oidc/README.md

 ## Testplan description

-This repository contains a *csv* file titled `testplancsv` that encompasses all tests in a human readable format, covering SPID/CIE OIDC.
+This repository contains a *csv* file titled `testplan.csv` that encompasses all tests in a human readable format, covering SPID/CIE OIDC.
 In order to make the dataset more comprehensible and user-friendly, we have included a clear explanation of each column:

-- *UID*: distinctive value assigned to Uniquely Identify each record in the dataset, as `entity_under_test-message_under_test-caracteristic`.
+- *old_UID*: distinctive value assigned to Uniquely Identify each record in the dataset, as `entity_under_test-message_under_test-caracteristic`.
 It is used as a name for each test.
-- *Input to test*:  describes the message or the token that must be analyzed and, if needed, its peculiarities.
-- *Input to Entity Under Test*: information, parameters, or specific details serving as inputs for the testing process.
+This attribute refers to the record's name before reworking the naming standard.
+- *new_UID*: distinctive value assigned to Uniquely Identify each record in the dataset.
+This attribute refers to the record's name after reworking the naming standard.
+- *Message Under Test*: the message of the protocol affected by the test.
+- *Main Section/MS Attribute/Secondary Section/SS Attribute/Tertiary Attribute/Quaternary Attribute*: these attributes help to retrieve the target attribute's location
-- *Output*: records the result, data or information expected by the execution of the test.
+- *Test Purpose*: the final purpose of the record (e.g. checking the presence of the target attribute, ...)
 - *Pattern name*: contains names categorizing different recognized structures.
 More details in the later section.
 - [*Type*](#type): referred to the previous column, specifies if the pattern name is defined as "Correct input" or "Wrong input"
+- *Type MIG*: specifies if the test is active or passive.
+Both of these options are defined as following:
+	- Passive: analyzes the intercepted HTTP messages statically, without any interaction (saving a value of a parameter) or modification of the HTTP 		messages during the execution of the session
-- *Message Under Test*: the message of the protocol affected by the test.
+	- Active: allows for interactions during the execution of the session
+- *AA/SA/TA/OP/RP*:
+  	- First column group: contains the value 1 if, in the record, the specified entity is under test; contains 0 otherwise.
+  	- Second column group: some tests require additional entity specification (e.g., test #327 simulates an entity statement request involving one of the five 	entities).
+This column group contains the value 1 if, in the record, the specified entity is taken into consideration; contains 0 otherwise.

+- *Input for generated MR: message to handle / Input for generated MR: Oracle*: Contains the sorted variables to populate the JSON file.
+The first is used for          intercept operations, and the second is used for validation
+- *Profile*: specify the OIDC profile considered.
+It can be either OIDC Core or OIDC Federation.
+- *FED Case/ IT Case* (IT: Spid-cie-oidc Italia, FED: OIDC federation) :
+	- M: Mandatory
+  	- C: Conditional
+  	- NS: Not Specified
+- *Related to*: specifies a preliminary test whose result strongly affects the outcome of the test under consideration (e.g., the test "ALL-Entity Configuration       response-HEAD-federation_metadata-presence" (row 2) affects the test "ALL-Entity Configuration response-HEAD-federation_metadata-value" (row 5))

+### Test Documentation

+This repository also contains a csv file called `TestDocumentation.csv` that contains information not strictly related to execution-time.
+In order to make the documentation file more comprehensible, we have included a clear explanation of each column:

+- *old_UID*: distinctive value assigned to Uniquely Identify each record in the dataset, as `entity_under_test-message_under_test-caracteristic`.
+It is used as a name for each test.
+This attribute refers to the record's name before reworking the naming standard.
+- *new_UID*: distinctive value assigned to Uniquely Identify each record in the dataset.
+This attribute refers to the record's name after reworking the naming standard.
+- *Input to Entity Under Test*: information, parameters, or specific details serving as inputs for the testing process.
 - *Test name*: contains a descriptive name of the test.
 - *Description*: aims to explain how the test must be accomplished.
-- *Entity under test*: the entity undergoing evaluation.
-It can be either Relying Party (RP), OpenID Provider (OP), Trust Anchor (TA), Federation Authority (SA),       Attribute Authority (AA) or a mixture of them.
-- *Input for generated MR: message to handle / Input for generated MR: Oracle*: Contains the sorted variables to populate the JSON file.
-The first is used for          intercept operations, and the second is used for validation
 - *Requirement*: outlines the specific needs, criteria or conditions for a successful compliance.
 This field essentially describes the reason why the test is           done.
 This field is useful for both understanding why a test is done and for being used as a starting point for the implementation of the tests that are not       present in the sources already gathered.
 - *Requirement source*: specifies documents, standards, or guidelines used to define the requirement.
-- *Profile*: specify the OIDC profile considered.
-It can be either OIDC Core or OIDC Federation.
-- *Cases*:
-	- IT: Spid-cie-oidc Italia
-	- FED: OIDC federation
-- *Related to*: specifies a preliminary test whose result strongly affects the outcome of the test under consideration (e.g., the test "ALL-Entity Configuration       response-HEAD-federation_metadata-presence" (row 2) affects the test "ALL-Entity Configuration response-HEAD-federation_metadata-value" (row 5))
-- *Type MIG*: specifies if the test is active or passive.
-Both of these options are defined as following:
-	- Passive: analyzes the intercepted HTTP messages statically, without any 	interaction (saving a value of a parameter) or modification of the HTTP 	messages         during the execution of the session
+- *Output*: records the result, data or information expected by the execution of the test.
-	- Active: allows for interactions during the execution of the session
 - *Severity*: specifies the importance of a test using the following keys:
 	- L: low
 	- M: medium
   	- H: high
 - *Reasons for chosen severity*: explains in detail the motivation behind the choice of the specific severity degree for a specific test
 - *Reference OAuch*: contains the references associated with [OAuch](https://oauch.io/Tests)
 - *Reference OpenID Connect Conformance Profiles v3.0*: contains the references associated with [OpenID Connect Conformance Profiles v3.0]                              (https://gitlab.com/openid/conformance-suite/-/tree/master/src/main/java/net/openid/conformance/openid)
 - *Reference spid-cie-oidc-django unit test*: contains the references associated with spid-cie-django unit test